bhrtbhrdwaj/alt-text-generator/README.md

 ### Prerequisite
 - Python 3
-- Basic knowledge of AWS ECR and Agent core runtime
-- AWS CLI set up for pushing project image to AWS ECR
+- AWS CLI set up for pushing project Agent Core Runtime

 ### We will be using N. Virginia(us-east-1) region as per Agent Core runtime is currently availablity.